Table Of Contents_

 To help you pick the best super glue for your next project, we’ve looked into the different super glue products and formulas on the market, compared specs and looked at a variety of reviews.
 Then we tested the best super glue brands, checking out performance on different surfaces in order to find the best super glue for plastic, metal, wood and more.

 Our top choice and current pick for the best super glue on the market is the Gorilla Super Glue Gel.
 This super glue is a fast-drying gel that packs embedded rubber particles for increased impact resistance and bonds strongly to a variety of surfaces.
-Read on to see more about the top performing Gorilla super glue and the rest of our picks, including the best super glue for metal and the best super glue for fabric.
+Read on to see more about the top-performing Gorilla super glue and the rest of our picks, including the best super glue for metal and the best super glue for fabric.
+But before that, go over our guide on how to find the best prices on appliances.

 Award: TOP PICK